The Admissions Process: Your Path to D.C.

 How Rolling Admissions Benefits You

-We accept applications on a rolling basis for the upcoming academic year, with reviews conducted on the first of each month.
-While we encourage you to apply early, all applications must be submitted by the final deadline.
-Please consult our Final Application Deadlines page for all important dates.
+We accept enrollment submissions on a rolling basis for the upcoming academic year, with students receiving enrollment results within 5 working days of enrollment submission.
+While we encourage students to enroll early, all enrollments must be submitted by the final enrollment deadline.
+Please consult our Final Enrollment Deadlines page for all important dates.
 Submissions will not be accepted after the posted deadline.

-While acceptance is on a first-come, first-served basis for all who meet the minimum criteria, applying early gives you a significant advantage.
-We highly recommend that you do not wait until the final deadline, as programs may fill up, especially for the popular summer quarter.
-Please see our Final Application Deadlines page to view final submission dates and check which quarters are still open.
+While acceptance is on a first-come, first-served basis for all who meet the minimum criteria, enrolling early gives you a significant advantage.
+We highly recommend that you do not wait until the final deadline, as your chosen quarter may fill up, especially for the popular summer quarter.
+Early enrollment is advantageous for students to ensure they are able to secure their place in their chosen quarter of participation.
+Please see our Final Enrollment Deadlines page to view final submission dates and check which quarters are still open.

 Preparation for Admitted Students

 Once you're accepted, your preparation begins immediately.
-We host exclusive, voluntary monthly sessions for all admitted students, regardless of which future quarter they will be attending.
+You will be invited to a 1-on-1 advising session with the Program Manager with whom you can discuss any questions or concerns as well as learn about Program requirements.
 These sessions provide a head start on your preparation, covering topics such as:

 • A detailed introduction to the internship search process and available tools.